prokube/pipelines/prokube-workflows/kfp-backend-images/README.md

 ```
 These commands push the code to GitHub and trigger image build using GitHub workflows.
 The images are then pushed to GAR.
 GAR path is specified in **GCP_ARTIFACT_REGISTRY_PATH** secret, gcloud auth credentials are in **GCP_SA_KEY** secret.

 The code gets pushed to the current upstream branch.
-If you want to add custom commit message or rebase current branch to the latest version of main first, see Python script details below.
+If you want to add custom commit message, see Python script details below.

 ### Deploy to Cluster
 First, you need to add a secret to kubeflow namespace, containing GAR credentials (use service account that is authenticated to pull images from GAR).